alecmagnet/alecmagnet/README.md

 ### Hi, I'm Alec 🧲

-I'm a software engineer on the ChartIQ team at Cosaic.
+I'm a software engineer on the ChartIQ team at S&P Global.

 #### Connect with me: